AironDev/adminmodule/docs/getting-started/configurations.md

 ],
 ```

-You may wish to hide some database tables in the Voyager database section.
+You may wish to hide some database tables in the AdminModule database section.
 In the database config you can choose which tables would like to hide.
-`autoload_migrations` allows you to exclude Voyagers migration-files from loading when running `php artisan migrate`.
+`autoload_migrations` allows you to exclude AdminModules migration-files from loading when running `php artisan migrate`.

 ## Multilingual